A Brief History of Acid Spikings

 The Beatles’ Dentist Giving Them LSD-Laced Coffee – 1965

 Something happened involving the Beatles, a dentist, and coffee in 1965, but we’ll never know exactly what.
-The accounts we have are from the two dead Beatles, and their stories contradict each other a little – long story short, a dentist named John Riley gave John Lennon, George Harrison, and their wives some LSD-laced coffee, maybe without really telling them what was it it first.
+The accounts we have are from the two dead Beatles, and their stories contradict each other a little—long story short, a dentist named John Riley gave John Lennon, George Harrison, and their wives some LSD-laced coffee, maybe without really telling them what was in it first.
 The best part of Harrison’s version is the part about dentist John Riley’s alleged pervy intentions:

 I’m sure he thought it was an aphrodisiac.
 I remember his girlfriend had enormous breasts and I think he thought there was going to be a big gang-bang and that he was going to get to shag everybody.